Concordium/concordium-node/docs/data-storage.md

    for each block since genesis.

+3. the **account map database ** which stores
+  - a table that maps finalized account addresses to account indices across all protocol versions.

 The **tree state** is stored in an LMDB database with 5 key-value **stores**.
 Three of these store blocks, finalization records and the status of finalized transactions.
 A fourth indexes blocks by height.
 The remaining store is used